lscsoft/pcat/README.txt

                         spike.sampling          -> Sampling Frequency
                         spike.type              -> Type
                         spike.peak_frequency    -> Peak frequency
+                    For frequency domain:
+                        spike.start             -> Segment start (GPS time)
+                        spike.end               -> Segment end (GPS time)
+                        spike.waveform          -> PSD for the segment
+                        spike.sampling          -> Sampling frequency

+                    To get a list of all the defined attributes (python code):
+                    > import inspect
+                    > variables = [i for i in dir(t) if not inspect.ismethod(i)

      - utilities_PCAT.py Contains various functions (and module imports) used all throughout PCAT.